jinnyjinnyjinjin-zz/nomadbar/nomadBar/Readme.md

 1. Players can create a random cocktail at the first visit.<br>
 2. Players must collect five stars by bartending to get another random cocktails.<br>
 3. Players can bartend with a number which they picked.<br>
-4. The picked number for bartending must be minimum 1 and maximum 100.<br>
+4. The picked number to bartend must be minimum 1 and maximum 100.<br>